jumpei00/stock-webapp/README.md

 ※Only daily data and so this backtest is the algorithm of a, b

 <How to executing>
-・Please executing the following command in this repository
+Please executing the following command in this repository
  - docker-compose up
 ※neccesary of docker install and some knowledge of docker

 !!Caution!!
 ・Althoug you can conduct backtest by using any number, take time(3~4 minutes)
 ・When this webpage is opened with small window, web design may be collapsed